 Primary Years (Ages 6-11)

-Why do children love to learn at BIS?
-Our Primary Years teachers inspire our children to find passion in the world around them.
-Students are empowered to ask questions, to set goals and to find the ways to achieve them, and to share this acquired knowledge with their teachers and peers.
+Why do students love to learn at BIS?
+Because our Primary Years teachers inspire these children to find passion in the world around them.
+Students are empowered to ask questions, set goals, find the ways to achieve these goals, and then share this acquired knowledge with their teachers and peers.
 Their school days are never dull, they are filled with exploration, challenge, application of concepts and movement.

 Our students learn within the framework of the International Baccalaureate Primary Years Programme (PYP).
 The PYP reflects best international education practices and current research on how children learn and how to best engage them and their natural curiosity.
 It promotes a strong foundation in numeracy, literacy and cognitive abilities, while preparing young students to become critical, self-motivated and inquiring learners.

-If you require more information about the Primary School Programme, please do not hesitate to contact the PYP Coordinator, Casey Ranson.
+If you are interested in more information about the Primary School Programme at BIS, please contact our PYP Coordinator, Casey Ranson.